Ezio Pinza: Films and television

-Pinza appeared in several films, beginning with 1947's Carnegie Hall, which featured a number of famous classical singers, musicians, conductors, and the New York Philharmonic Orchestra.
-He received a film contract from Metro-Goldwyn-Mayer and appeared in Mr. Imperium with Lana Turner and Strictly Dishonorable with Janet Leigh, both released in 1951; MGM cancelled his contract after both films turned out to be major box office failures.
-His final big-screen appearance was in the Twentieth Century-Fox film Tonight We Sing (1953), playing the famous Russian bass Feodor Chaliapin in a movie biography of impresario Sol Hurok.
-In this film, Pinza sings a portion of Mussorgsky's Boris Godunov in the original Russian.
+Pinza appeared in several films, beginning with Carnegie Hall (1947), which featured a number of famous singers, musicians, conductors, and the New York Philharmonic.
+Following Pinza's Broadway success in South Pacific, he received a film contract with Metro-Goldwyn-Mayer and appeared in two musicals, Mr. Imperium with Lana Turner and Strictly Dishonorable with Janet Leigh, both released in 1951.
+Both films were poorly received, major box office failures and Pinza's contract with MGM was cancelled.
+His final big-screen appearance was in the Twentieth Century-Fox film Tonight We Sing (1953), a biography of impresario Sol Hurok.
+Pinza portrayed the famous Russian bass Feodor Chaliapin and sang a portion of Mussorgsky's Boris Godunov in the original Russian.
 A recording of Pinza singing "Anema e core" is heard in the film The Blues Brothers (1980), playing on a phonograph in the scene where Jake and Elwood visit landlady, Mrs. Tarantino.

 Pinza hosted The RCA Victor Show during 1951–52, which for a time alternated with The RCA Victor Show Starring Dennis Day, later named The Dennis Day Show.
 In 1953, he starred in the NBC sitcom Bonino.
 Pinza continued to make appearances on American television until 1955.

 Recordings

 Pinza recorded extensively for The Gramophone Company/EMI and the Victor Talking Machine Company/RCA Victor during his prime in the 1920s and 1930s.
 These 78-rpm discs consist largely of individual operatic arias and some ensemble pieces (plus a complete Verdi Requiem conducted by Carlo Sabajno in 1927, and another with Tullio Serafin in 1939).
 They are prized by music critics and general listeners alike for the exceptional beauty of voice and the fine musicianship that Pinza displays on them.
 Most of them were reissued on LP, and today they are available on many CD reissues.

-Pinza was still making operatic recordings in the 1950s, although his voice was now in obvious decline.
-In the mid-1940s, he had recorded for Columbia Records.
-He occasionally recorded popular songs, and was featured on Columbia's best-selling original cast recording of South Pacific with Mary Martin.
+During the 1940s, Pinza was under contract with Columbia Records; he was still making operatic recordings, although his voice was now in obvious decline.
+He also recorded popular songs, and was featured on Columbia's best-selling original cast recording of South Pacific with Mary Martin.
 Pinza returned to RCA Victor in the early 1950s and recorded several operatic arias and popular songs.
 Pinza can also be heard on the RCA Victor original cast album of Fanny, recorded in 1954.